spiral/docs/docs/en/websockets/configuration.md

 # Websockets — Installation and Configuration

-Our Spiral Framework used to have its own [WebSocket plugin](https://roadrunner.dev/docs/plugins-websockets/2.x) for sending messages to clients, but we found it was too limited.
+RoadRunner used to have its own [WebSocket plugin](https://roadrunner.dev/docs/plugins-websockets/2.x) for sending messages to clients, but we found it was too limited.
 We wanted to create a better solution for handling real-time data transmission and decided to stop developing our own plugin.
 Instead, we looked for one of the best open-source tools out there and found [Centrifugo](https://centrifugal.dev/).
 We created a RoadRunner plugin